He Didn’t: An “Arrested Development” Writer On Twitter’s Most-Used Political Meme

 — John Levenstein (@johnlevenstein) March 29, 2017

 Comedy nerds might recognize journeyman writer John Levenstein from one of the many shows he’s cameoed on in recent years, often as a judge.
-The Emmy Award winner, for Arrested Development, has lately held writer/producer gigs on hits like Portlandia, Silicon Valley, and Kroll Show, when he’s not crafting awesomely droll jokes on Twitter.
-He comes by his mild distaste for the “No, he didn’t” meme honestly, though, having lived through the joke’s inception from the inside of a writers’ room.
+The Emmy Award winner (for Arrested Development) has lately held writer/producer gigs on hits like Portlandia, Silicon Valley, and Kroll Show, when he’s not crafting awesomely droll jokes on Twitter.
+He comes by his mild distaste for the “No, he didn’t” meme honestly, though, having lived through the joke’s inception from the inside of the illustrious AD writers’ room.

 “I don’t have a specific early memory of the narrator contradicting characters,” Levenstein says.
 “There was a moment in season one when the publicist character called George Michael ‘Opie.’
 I pitched something like, [Ron Howard, who long ago played Opie Taylor on The Andy Griffith Show, saying,] ‘Jessie had gone too far and had best watch her mouth.’
 It was funny in the moment and it went in the show.
 But it was also more self-referential than what we’d been doing up until that point.”

-Whether or not this joke paved the way for the eventual recurring contradiction, once it first appeared, it quickly became a popular gag.
-Levenstein soon noticed the writing staff began to lean heavily on Ron Howard flexing his omniscience.
+Whether or not this joke directly paved the way for the eventual recurring contradiction, once “He didn’t” first cropped up, it quickly became a popular gag.
+Levenstein soon noticed the writers wanted Ron Howard to flex his omniscience more thoroughly and often.

 I argued at Arrested Development that the narrator contradicting someone was easy and should be used sparingly.
 Now I'm arguing with a meme.